Protect and Control frequently asked questions (FAQs)

 How do policy notifications work?

-If a policy has alerting enabled, team admins receive an email every 24 hours.
+If a policy has alerting enabled, selected admins receive an email every 24 hours.

 The email includes: